Fleckism/SecurityPlus/SecurityPlus/14D Implement  Secure Script Environments.md

 if name == 'World':

- #These indented statements are only executed if the condition is true
+ /#These indented statements are only executed if the condition is true  Had to add /

  print('Enter your first name')